-Mixed Use - An otherwise permitted commercial enterprise with dwellings overhead or on-site for use of owners, caretakers, security personnel or rented as apartments.
+Mixed Use - Any combination of residential dwellings and permitted nonresidential uses, typically residential and commercial/office, on the same lot or in the same building for use of owners, caretakers, security personnel or rented as apartments.

 Modular Home - Factory-manufactured housing, subject to the requirements and regulations of the New York State Uniform Fire Prevention and Building Code, in which prefabricated components assembled at the plant are sent to a housing site in two or more pieces, depending on the size and style of said housing, to be joined together to form a complete house on a permanent foundation.